Services

 • Use the Toolkit to identify the four intervention styles

-Supporting and Responding Compassionately to Disclosures of Sexual Misconduct
+Responding to Disclosures of Sexual Misconduct

 In this workshop, participants will learn how to respond to disclosures of sexual misconduct.
 Through reflections and customized scenarios, participants will practice what to say and not to say and how to show empathy.